LLC Taxation 101

 4. Are LLC Members responsible for unemployment taxes?

 In Illinois (and most states), LLC’s are treated the same way they are treated at the federal level.
-This means LLC’s are not required to pay unemployment tax contributions at the federal or state level.
+This means LLC’s are not required to pay unemployment tax contributions at the federal or state level related to its members.
 However, if the LLC elects to be treated as an S-corporation, then the LLC will become liable for such contributions.
+Of course, non-member employees will subject the LLC to unemployment tax contribution responsibility.

 5. Do LLC’s Pay Business Income Taxes?